Edgenesis/shifu/docs/guide/telemetry.md

       - args:
         - --telemetry-interval=60 ## Edit this line
 ```
-## To turn-off Telemetry
+## To turn-off User-metrics-collection

-If you want to turn off temeletry, please delete `--enable-telemetry` on `pkg/k8s/crd/install/shifu_install.yaml` manually.
+If you want to turn off user metrics collection, please delete `--enable-user-metrics` on `pkg/k8s/crd/install/shifu_install.yaml` manually.

 Or you can also edit via `kubectl edit deployment -n shifu-crd-system shifu-crd-controller-manager` after installation